 By the way, the author would have you know that he can speak with total and complete authority on female DBA fashion as well as male.
 But he will let a female DBA tackle her own sex.
 Today he will tackle only the male.

-Moving right along then, we will begin at the bottom and work our way to the top.
+We will begin at the bottom and work our way to the top.

 The discerning DBA accepts only the finest shodding.
 He is always careful to balance the need to optimize for cost and speed vs the effort required for maintenance.